Breaking Down Async Problems

 That is the only special consideration you need when looking at breaking down async problems.
 Otherwise, your programming problems are all typical programming problems.
 That said, let’s now consider some practical considerations for various types of async coding methods in Raku.

-Use react
+Use react Blocks

 My first piece of practical advice is to always use a

-p(https://docs.raku.org/language/concurrency#index-entry-react) block
+[reactp(https://docs.raku.org/language/concurrency#index-entry-react) block

 whenever you need to gather your work together.
-A react
+A react block is the perfect

 place to coordinate multiple asynchronous processes that work together.